cybershoe/moist-controller/README.md

 ### Flexible

-This project started because we change up our gardens frequently, can we couldn't predict in advance where we would want automatic irrigation, or how the yard would be zoned.
+This project started because we change up our gardens frequently, and we couldn't predict in advance where we would want automatic irrigation, or how the yard would be zoned.
 The idea behind the controller is that you can mount your valve, controller, and solar panel on a stake, stick it in the ground where you need it, point it South (or North if you're in the Southern Hemisphere), hook it up to a hose and be up and running quickly.
 Buried valves with hardwired power look